-Anger is an emotion that is a result of dissatisfaction, foolish behavior, frustration, irrelevant arguments, unfair blames or claims or an obvious mistake.
-Anger is an instant emotion that can be called as one of the most dangerous component within the human body.
-It could be directed for anyone including the person himself.
+Anger is an emotion that is a result of dissatisfaction, foolish behavior, frustration, irrelevant arguments, unfair blame or claims or an obvious mistake.
+Anger or losing temper is an instant emotion that can be called as one of the most dangerous components within the human body.
+It could be directed to anyone including the person himself.

 But, Is anger and temper one and the same thing?
 Apparently Not!

 Dictionary definition of anger: